ok-compiler/csc114-fall2024/final_alt/readme.md

 - add score/levels
 - add next piece display (right of board)
 - add controls display (below board)
+- clean up the code to be readable LOL
 - optimize (im not gonna do this part)